Spoiled by the Manual

 Sometimes a Video Game

 instruction manual, in the progress of describing gameplay controls or mechanics, will reveal information that was otherwise intended to be a surprise for the player as they play the game.

 For example, an illustration may depict characters that join the player's party late in the game, describe enemies or bosses they may fight in a particular area, or discuss how to control the player's Global Airship

 where the spoiling is done by an interface element instead of a manual.

 - In the instructions for Mario Golf: Toadstool Tour, there is a pic of the character selection screen.
 With every secret character unlocked.

 - The European reprinted manuals for a number of Sega Genesis/Mega Drive games were more complete but would often spoil details like the name or layout of later levels or enemy types, including bosses.
-Off the top of my head:
+For example:

 - The series Final Fantasy has a few: